- How Naltrexone Works

 Naltrexone Use for Opioid Addiction

 Naltrexone treats opioid addiction by blocking the euphoric affects of opiates.
-It has been found to be effective at eliminating a person's physical addiction to opioids but does not reduce cravings for the drug.
+It has been found to be effective at eliminating a person’s physical addiction to opioids but does not reduce cravings for the drug.
 When paired with counseling or therapy, though, a person can achieve and maintain abstinence.
-To find a naltrexone rehab center near you, call our toll-free national hotline at 1-800-928-9139 for a referral.
+To find a naltrexone rehab center near you, call our toll-free national hotline at 1-888-287-0471 Who Answers? for a referral.

 There is evidence to suggest that naltrexone addiction treatment medication can treat impulse control disorders like gambling addiction, trichotillomania, and kleptomania.
 A 2008 study found that the drug can suppress and treat an addiction to Internet pornography.